thuml/Large-Time-Series-Model/README.md

 print(output.shape)
 ```

+There's indeed room for improvement in this small model.
+We are actively working around it and are glad to see constructive suggestions and noteworthy cases :)

 ## Datasets

 We collect Unified Time Series Datasets (UTSD), which encompass well-curated time series to facilitate the research on large time-series models.
 Our dataset is released in [HuggingFace](https://huggingface.co/datasets/thuml/UTSD).